bdepalo-mitre/conventional-changelog-action/README.md

 - **Optional** `pre-changelog-generation`: Path to the pre-changelog-generation script file.
 No hook by default.
 - **Optional** `skip-ci`: Adds instruction to Github to not consider the push something to rebuild.
 Default `true`.
 - **Optional** `create-summary`: Adds the generated changelog as Action Summary.
 Default `false`.
+- **Optional** `prerelease-prefix`: Pre-release version prefix.
+If set, a pre-release version will be appended to the version.
+No pre-release version by default.

 ### Pre-Commit hook